-Prospective students who have earned a bachelor's degree or higher and will want to take 600-level coursework at any point during their Winthrop career as a non-degree or audit student should apply through the Graduate School, even if they only wish to take undergraduate classes this coming semester.
+Prospective students who have earned a bachelor's degree or higher and will want to take 600-level coursework at any point during their Winthrop career as a non-degree or audit student are encouraged apply through the Graduate School.

 Any senior citizen who would like to take classes as an undergraduate student must complete a Senior Citizen Application online during the semester prior to desired entry/start date.
 Use the code “SRCZ” to waive the application fee.
 Paper copies are available upon request.

 Please be advised that only South Carolina residents who are 60 years or older are eligible for this program.
 You must apply as one of the following types of students: